 To properly exfoliate, pick up a quality men’s facial scrub.
 You can either exfoliate after you’ve applied facial cleanser or in lieu of the facial cleanser.
 Then proceed in the same general way as you did with the facial cleanser.
 Rinse the face with warm water.
 Rub the product in for about 30 seconds using your hand, a washcloth or a designated exfoliating brush.
 Remember not to rub too harshly whereas that will actually damage the skin.
 Finally, wash off with cool water.
 Consider following that with a moisturiser or anti-aging cream because exfoliating products do have a tendency to dry out the skin.

 Men’s skincare is about prevention, but it’s also about retaining vibrant, healthy skin.
 Hence, you should moisturise once in the morning and once at night before going to bed.
 Using a facial mosturiser will keep the skin hydrated and looking great, which in turn reduces the build-up of oils and also prevent wrinkles.
 Moisturising should always come at the end of the men’s facial cleansing routine, meaning after the facial cleanse or the exfoliation.
 Treat this product like lotion (which it is), meaning you don’t need to rinse it off after you’ve gently applied it.
-Along the same lines, our dermatologist, Dr Shreya Andric, emphasises the importance of regular use of an SPF 30 or higher suntan lotion if you’ll be out in the sun all day or if the UV index is greater than 3 (hot tip: you can check the UV index on the weather app on your phone).
+Along the same lines, our dermatologist, Dr Shreya Andric, emphasises the importance of regular use of an SPF 30 or higher sunscreen if you’ll be out in the sun all day or if the UV index is greater than 3 (hot tip: you can check the UV index on the weather app on your phone).

 Proper men’s skincare might focus on the face, but covering the whole body is arguably as important.
 Likewise, the process is relatively similar to facial cleansing, but with less emphasis on exfoliation (which is going the extra mile–do it twice a week at most).
 You want to start by taking a nice warm or hot shower to open up those pores.
 Next, you should do the following:

 Wash with Bar Soap or Body Wash – Bar soap isn’t necessarily good for the face, but it’s fine for the body.
 That said, body washes usually include more moisturiser, vitamins and helpful oils.
 If you have normal or oily skin, the choice is yours.
 If you have dry skin, however, it’s best to stick with a fortified body wash, preferably a soap-free wash.